mhdSid/Galactic/README.md

 In addition to those obstacles, developers confront the usual browser issues when working with media, and the regular development of workarounds to overcome such matters.

+## Demo

+[Anghami](https://play.anghami.com), the leader in online media streaming in the MENA region, uses Galactic as a media player.

 ## Weight

 The size of the bundle size is less than 30kb and is increased by 75% when compressed through gzip.